msens/books-fe/README.md

 npm start
 ```

-To run the application in **production mode** minify and concatenate our JS files, start the server and start the json-server.
+To run the application in **development mode** minify and concatenate our JS files, start the server and start the json-server.

 ```bash
 # Each command should be run in a separate command prompt